aydrian/dominos-cli-workshop/workshop/part-8.md

 To make our test pass in Part 7, we had to update this function to make it throw an error.
 Let's update the JSDoc to annotate that an error can be thrown.
 Open the [`src/lib/config.ts`](../src/lib/config.ts) and locate the `updateProfile` function.
 We ask Tabnine to update the JSDoc by highlighting it and providing the chat with the following prompt:

 > 🗣️ **Prompt** <br />
-> document this function and include @throws
+> Document this function and include @throws.

 Update the JSDoc for this function to include any provided updates.